 Corporate content managers are required to think about the same entity everyday: his or her employer.
 The topics may change, but the end product is always the same – i.e. this is my company’s views on X and this is my company’s views on Y. Just compare that to life in a newsroom, where there is a never-ending buffet – refreshed daily -- of projects on offer.
 On Monday you’re covering a shareholder scandal in a technology company; and on Tuesday breaking news on an industry changing M&A deal.

 The result?
 Boredom sets in.
 The corporate content executive feels underutilised.
 S/he struggles to exercise news judgement because that judgment is always constrained by other corporate priorities and plans.
 Meanwhile, a range of internal actors – from business heads to compliance officers – seek control over the editorial agenda to manage legal risks and protect commercial interests, exacerbating the content executive’s feelings of powerlessness.

 Writers and other ‘content creators’ need ample amounts of alone time

 Although editorial planning and production requires a team, getting down to work on a white paper or infographic or video script is often a solo affair.
 Door shut, phone off, and headphones on.
 The problem is corporate life doesn’t really support such solitude.
 Executives at every level are often required to join teleconferences and group meetings – and those that refuse risk being branded a stubborn outsider.

 The result?
 The content executive grows tired of asking to be left alone; while his or her colleagues wonder what the big deal is and why they can’t join the team lunch like everyone else.

 That’s it for now – I’ll leave you with the Content Marketing Institute’s guide to building a content team, which includes far more tips than those outlined above.
-Happy CNY to all, and best of luck building your content teams in 2019 and beyond.
+Best of luck building your content teams in 2020 and beyond.